-Up until ¡Viva Terlingua! in late 1973, The Lost Gonzo Band were jokingly referred to as “The Austin Interchangeable Band,” as they backed both Jerry Jeff Walker and Michael Murphey concurrently.
+Up until ¡Viva Terlingua! in late 1973, The Lost Gonzo Band had been jokingly referred to as “The Austin Interchangeable Band,” as they backed both Jerry Jeff Walker and Michael Murphey concurrently.
 They specialized in country, folk, and rock and roll, but, much like The Band, they could also do just about anything you could dream up.
 Reportedly, Robert Plant said they were the “best fucking band [he] ever heard!”

-For ¡Viva Terlingua!, the band consisted of:
+For ¡Viva Terlingua!, the band consisted of [taken from the album liner notes]:

 JERRY JEFF WALKER / Acoustic Guitar, Vocals